- The first level in a series of courses designed to take you from no knowledge of reading Arabic to a high-level proficiency.

 - Become familiar with basic rules of Qur’anic recitation

-This course is also unique because it also teaches a number of important tajwid rules that other reading courses don’t cover.
-These rules are necessarily for properly reciting the Quran, and many of these rules are needed even for reading standard Arabic texts correctly.
-Thus, this course serves as a gateway to both Qibla’s Miftah Arabic curriculum and to future tajwid courses.
+rules that other reading courses don’t cover.
+These rules are necessary for reciting the Quran properly, and many of these rules are needed for reading standard Arabic texts.
+Thus, this course serves as a gateway to both Qibla's higher level Arabic courses and to future tajweed

 This course is also known as Basic Arabic Reading.

 Part 1: Staged Reading: Learning to read by formulaic identification and repetitive articulation of individual consonants and vowels in words.